rohanverma94/The-Open-Copter/README.md

 *  Visual Studio to back Atmel Studio

 There is no need to add any extra libraries.
-All open source libraries are embedded in the project itself, the following are the libraries used and are licensed under repective project license:
+All open source libraries are embedded in the project itself, the following are the libraries used and they are licensed under respective project license:

 * jrowberg's I2CDevlib
 * RF24 library